shangfuu/avse_challenge/README.md

 Noise maskers and metadata of previous editions are available [here](data_preparation/avse1/README.md)

-- room simulation data, impulse responses and HRIRs from the [Clarity Challenge](https://github.com/claritychallenge/clarity/tree/main/recipes/cec2) and [OlHeaD-HRTF Database](https://uol.de/mediphysik/downloads/hearingdevicehrtfs) : https://data.cstr.ed.ac.uk/cogmhear/protected/clarity_cec2_data.tar [64GB]
+- room simulation data and impulse responses from the [Clarity Challenge (CEC2)](https://github.com/claritychallenge/clarity/tree/main/recipes/cec2) and Head-Related Transfer Functions from [OlHeaD-HRTF Database](https://uol.de/mediphysik/downloads/hearingdevicehrtfs): https://data.cstr.ed.ac.uk/cogmhear/protected/clarity_cec2_data.tar [64GB]

 <p>AVSEC-4 uses a subset of the data released by the Clarity Enhancement Challenge 2 and a subset of HRIRs of the OlHeaD-HRTF Database from Oldenburg University.